Józef Bielak: Four Years' Sejm (1788–1792)

 In the years 1788-1789, he suppressed Ukrainian peasant revolts.

 He distinguished himself in the War in Defence of the Constitution, commanding the Lithuanian Vanguard corps.
 He participated, among others in the battles of Mir, Zelwa and Lietuvos Brasta.
 He was one of the most talented commanders of this campaign, for which he was decorated with the Knight's Cross of Virtuti Militari.

 Kościuszko Uprising (1794)

 During the Kościuszko Uprising, he led the Lithuanian corps formed in Gardinas.
 He died of natural causes during the uprising.
 He was buried in Studzianka.

 Family

 He had thirteen children from two marriages.
-With Urszula née Łosiów he had a son Abraham, and with Kunegunda née Tuhan-Baranowska: Samuel - lieutenant colonel, Mustafa - captain, Machmet - lieutenant, Albrycht - lieutenant, Osman - ensign, Soliman - lieutenant, Bohdan (killed in the November Uprising), Bekier, Elijah, Elizabeth, Eve and Felician.
+With Urszula née Łosiów he had a son Abraham, and with Kunegunda née Tuhan-Baranowska: Samuel (lieutenant colonel), Mustafa (captain), Machmet (lieutenant), Albrycht (lieutenant), Osman (ensign), Soliman (lieutenant), Bohdan (killed in the November Uprising), Bekier, Elijah, Elżbieta, Ewa and Felicjan.
 After Józef's death in 1794, his wife Kunegunda married his adjutant, also Tatar, Tupalski.